3dcitydb/3dcitydb-docs/source/plugins/spreadsheet/index.rst

 Spreadsheet Generator Plugin
 ----------------------------

+.. note:: This is the documentation of the Spreadsheet Generator Plugin version |plugin_spshg_version|.

 The *Spreadsheet Generator* plugin allows you to export attribute data of the city objects stored in the 3D City Database in tabular form as comma-separated values (CSV) or Microsoft Excel (XLSX) file.